j-hagedorn/journals_of/content/poems/2020-04-19-membrance.md

 as whispered portions of a sketch
 made voluble by visitation, dwelling among.

 ⁕  ⁕  ⁕

 Forgetting softens the too-taut forms
 of what is irreplaceable.
 And gone.

-[cf. the dating scene in nursing homes; Barthes' 'science of the individual']
+(cf. the dating scene in nursing homes)

-A planetary museum, pieces which fit
+Without it, the planet is an

+ill-tended museum, each work fitting
 the base of only one shadow:

-*Overfit*, meaning that which fits merely
+*Overfit*, meaning that which goes merely
 in the single place it is, immobile.

-[So individual it will not be entered in the history of our habitation]

-No resemblance.
-No analogy.
-No hope.
+Without resemblance.
+Or analogy.
+Or hope.
 Each only thing itself continual alone.

 ⁕  ⁕  ⁕

-[But if we are only abstraction, only analogy, we are also alone-- in perpetual transit]

-But if we are glimpsed with forgetfulness, are we touched?
+The individual is dead.
+The abstraction
+is perpetual transit.
+We want touch.

 The transitory algorithms finger our faces
 day and night, wield our nakedness

 into the perfect obscurity of number.
 We will all be translated.
+So

 I want to leave a hole
-like a nest framing the air.
+like a nest framing the air:

-Daubed, bent,
+daubed and bent,
 a halo you can stand within
 meticulously twirled

+a haven for you.
 I want
-to be the home I've sought
+to be the home I've sought.

-[to have attended to and touched so much that my edges are defined by those encounters, such that I am missed not only as an object in the world, but as a way of seeing the world itself.
-Which is maybe to say, I want not to leave at all.]
-But the world keeps poring in, and inattention.
-Even I cannot say quite where I am, even now.
+this want which keeps me inattentive even now

+Let us attend.
+Remember me.

 ⁕  ⁕  ⁕